Skip to main content

 23min read

-The greatest historian of the black experience in America speaks of what has changed during his long life, and what has not.
-An Interview With John Hope Franklin.
+John Hope Franklin, the greatest historian of the black experience in America, speaks of what has changed during his long life, and what has not.

 No one needed to convert John Hope Franklin to racial consciousness or to social activism.
 For most of his life, as a scholar and teacher, as a public servant and activist, he has considered his personal commitment to social justice no less than a moral imperative.
 His ongoing and extraordinary career has broken and challenged many a racial barrier, from his student activities at Fisk University to his role as a historical adviser to Thurgood Marshall in assembling materials for Brown v.
 Board of Education, from his efforts to conduct historical research in a segregated South to his appointment to chair the advisory board for President Clinton’s Initiative on Race.